RoboJackets/mjackets-api/docs/contributing/index.rst

 Contribution Guide
 ##################

-This guide targets new members looking for a guide on contributing to the project.
-This guide will focus on the overall picture of effective coding and contributions.
-It is not intended to be a technical guide.

-Contents
-********

 .. toctree::
    :maxdepth: 1

    api_development
    commit_guidelines
    workflow

+This guide targets new members looking for a guide on contributing to the project.
+This guide will focus on the overall picture of effective coding and contributions.
+It is not intended to be a technical guide.

 Initial Notes
 *************